 Some previous public meetings with residents present have been monopolized by a very vocal handful of homeowners and have turned ugly.
 On one occasion, police were required to intervene.
 This is not a proper venue in which to discuss the serious issues of flight safety!

 On 8/12/2013, members of the flying community met with David Suomi (FAA's Acting Western/Pacific Regional Administrator) and his staff to express the community's issues and concerns about the proposed changes and the safety evaluation.
 As a result, some questions about the process were answered but additional issues and concerns surfaced.
 One of these was that the City of Torrance will have major responsibility for planning, executing, and evaluating the 6-month test period.
 The FAA has little knowledge about those plans.

 On 8/19/2013, the community sent a letter to the Torrance Mayor and City Council listing its concerns with the planned 6-month test period requested by the City.
-Since there is no data to show that helicopters on the current routes exceed the Torrance noise ordinances, the flying community questions the need to make any changes--especially changes that pose a risk to those in the air and to those on the ground, as well.
+Since there is no data to show that helicopters on the current routes exceed the Torrance noise ordinances and that there are few complaints about helicopters, the flying community questions the need to make any changes--especially changes that pose a risk to those in the air and to those on the ground, as well.
 To date, there has been NO RESPONSE FROM THE CITY to the request from the flying community to meet with city officials.